Jaykakkad82/data/README.md

+# Structure-free Graph Condensation (SFGC): From Large-scale Graphs to Condensed Graph-free Data

-This is the Pytorch implementation for "Structure-free Graph Condensation (SFGC)"
+This is the Pytorch implementation for "Structure-free Graph Condensation (SFGC): From Large-scale Graphs to Condensed Graph-free Data"

 (1) Run to generate the buffer for keeping the model's training parameter distribution (training trajectory)